-St. Lawrence University has created new bachelor's degree programs in data science and finance, two cutting-edge fields where graduates are in high demand and Laurentians will excel thanks to their liberal arts education.
+Over the past two years, St. Lawrence has added six new bachelor's degree programs across disciplines.
+These programs represent cutting-edge fields in which graduates are in high demand and future Laurentians will excel thanks to their liberal arts education.